-AWARNING Contacting high voltage components can result in severe personal injury or death.
+AWARNING Contacting high voltage components can cause electrocution, resulting in severe personal injury or death.
 Keep the output box covers in place during troubleshooting.

 High voltages are present when the set is running.
 Do not open the generator output box while the set is running.